-We provide a process automation platform that helps organizations unleash digital innovation and drive efficiency.
-Appian was founded on the optimistic premise that when given a platform to do so, people will embrace the opportunity to transform the way they work.
-We combine people, technologies, and data in end-to-end processes that maximize our customers' resources and dramatically improve business results.
+We are a software company that automates business processes and operationalizes artificial intelligence with low-code design, providing rapid time to value for our customers.
+We empower our customers to transform the way they work by using our platform to combine people, technologies, and data in end-to-end processes that can maximize our customers' resources and dramatically improve business results.

 We sell our software almost exclusively through subscriptions.
-As of December 31, 2022, we had 925 customers in a wide variety of industries, of which 712 customers were commercial and 213 customers were government or non-commercial entities.
+As of December 31, 2023, we had approximately 1,000 customers.